madhavaramu/uSurvey/docs/groups.md

 2. Data Researcher: Creates and defines Modules, Groups, Listing, Survey and Questions.
 Also defines interviewers and assigns them to an Enumeration area to conduct survey
 3. Interviewer: Conducts the actual survey on the field in designated enumeration area

-Let us explore a sample survey:
+Let us explore a sample Survey:

 Survey has to be simplified to the Interviewer in identifying the household respondents, one who is eligible for this particular survey, based up on these Listing Questions and Grouping.